owgydz/berg/README.md

 Berg is open-source and contributions are welcome!
 If you have suggestions or bug reports, please open an issue or submit a pull request.

 License
-Berg is licensed under the Mozilla Public License, v2.0.
+Berg is licensed under the Apache License, v2.0.
 See the LICENSE file for more details.